Things To Do in Yangon

 History & Culture

 Yangon’s incredible heritage is evident from the moment travellers arrive in the city.
-The gleaming gold spires of the Shwedagon Pagoda and Sule Pagoda are the crown jewels of Yangon, dominating the skyline and taking top spot as the most popular tourist destinations in the city.
+The gleaming gold spires of the Shwedagon Pagoda and Sule Pagoda are the crown jewels of Yangon, dominating the skyline and taking the top spot as the most popular tourist destinations in the city.

 Explore and visitors will find a curious mix of influences – Yangon’s connection to other cultures is as evident in the crowded streets of Chinatown as it is in the traditional architecture at City Hall.